David Letterman: NBC and Johnny Carson

-In spite of Johnny Carson's clear intention to pass his title to Letterman, NBC selected Jay Leno to host The Tonight Show after Carson's departure.
+In spite of Johnny Carson's clear intention to hand over to Letterman, NBC selected Jay Leno to host The Tonight Show after Carson's departure.
 Letterman maintained a close relationship with Carson through his break with NBC.
 Three years after he left for CBS, HBO produced a made-for-television movie called The Late Shift, based on a book by The New York Times reporter Bill Carter, chronicling the battle between Letterman and Leno for the Tonight Show hosting spot.

 Carson later made a few cameo appearances as a guest on Letterman's show.
 Carson's final television appearance was on May 13, 1994, on a Late Show episode taped in Los Angeles, when he made a surprise appearance during a Top 10 list segment.
 In early 2005, it was revealed that Carson occasionally sent jokes to Letterman, who used them in his monologue; according to CBS senior vice president Peter Lassally (a onetime producer for both men), Carson got "a big kick out of it."
 Letterman would do a characteristic Carson golf swing after delivering one of his jokes.
 In a tribute to Carson, all the opening monologue jokes during the first show after Carson's death were by Carson.

 Lassally also claimed that Carson had always believed Letterman, not Leno, to be his "rightful successor".
-During the early years of the Late Show's run, Letterman occasionally used some of Carson's trademark bits, including "Carnac the Magnificent" (with Paul Shaffer as Carnac), "Stump the Band", and the "Week in Review".
+During the early years of the Late Show's run, Letterman occasionally used some of Carson's trademark bits, including "Carnac the Magnificent" (with Paul Shaffer as Carnac), "Stump the Band", and the "Week in Review", sometimes accompanied by a courtesy call to Carson for his permission.